NaluCFD/Nalu/docs/source/user/nalu_run/nalu_inp.rst

   Inclusion of an input/output realm will require the user to provide the additional :inpfile:`transfers` section in the Nalu input file that defines the solution fields that are transferred between the realms.
+See :ref:`nalu_inp_realm` for detailed documentation on all Realm options.

-.. inpfile:: linear_solvers
+**Linear Solvers**

   This section configures the solvers and preconditioners used to solve the resulting linear system of equations within Nalu.
 The linear system